Unboxed-Software/solana-course/content/advanced-solana-mobile.md

 ### 6. Build and run

-Lastly, lets build and re-install the app to make sure things are still working.
+Lastly, let's build and re-install the app to make sure things are still working.

 Build: